emmanuel-battesti/place-bot/README.md

     pass
 ```

-*MyMap* must inherit from the class of the map you want to use (here, in the example *MyMapComplete01*).
-This map will be located in the folder *maps*.
+*MyWorld* must inherit from the class of the world you want to use (here, in the example *MyWorldComplete01*).
+This world will be located in the folder *worlds*.

 *MyRobot* must inherit from the class of the robot that you created (here, in the example, your awesome robot *MyAwesomeRobot*).
 This robot will be located in the folder *solutions*.